 It is a regrettable fact access to the leading universities in the UK is still significantly determined by social class background.
-Other leading UK universities have 'worse' (if that's the word) state v public school statistics than Cambridge.
-So, students who pretend this is a reason for not applying to Oxbridge must also not apply to the likes of Bristol, Durham, St Andrew's.
-Some Oxbridge Colleges have significantly higher state school figures e.g. Mansfield College, Oxford and Lucy Cavendish College, Cambridge.
-It is worth remembering that Oxford and Cambridge are almost certainly the two cheapest universities to go to.
+Other leading UK universities have a state v public school ratio which is more out of kilter than Oxbridge.
+So students who pretend this is a reason for not applying to Oxbridge should-also not apply to the likes of Bristol, Durham, St Andrew's, Edinburgh.